 The new year is almost here, which means it’s time to buckle down and get started on your resolutions.
-If one of your resolutions was to lose weight or eat a healthier diet, this means setting nutritional goals and sticking to them.
-As anyone who has ever done it can tell you, changing the way you eat is hard but can be done with a little dedication and a few easy tricks that will help you stick to your plan.
+If your resolutions involve weight loss or healthy eating this means setting nutritional goals and being consistent.
+Changing eating patterns can be challenging, but with dedication and a few easy tips, you can stick to your plan and nutrition goals.

 Here’s everything you need to know about setting and maintaining nutritional goals in the new year.